ashleychari/test_replication_guide/index.md

 ### Part 1: Discovery and Replication sample generation
   > You'll need to change the save filename/paths in the script

-  1. Run the [get_data_for_ridge.R](https://github.com/ashleychari/abcd_sex_pfn_replication/blob/main/discovery%20and%20replication%20sample%20setup%20scripts/get_data_for_ridge.R) script created by Arielle Keller using the data in the `FilesForAdam` folder
+  1. Run the [get_data_for_ridge.R](https://github.com/ashleychari/abcd_sex_pfn_replication/blob/main/discovery%20and%20replication%20sample%20setup%20scripts/get_data_for_ridge.R) script created by Arielle Keller using the data in the `FilesForAdam` folder originally from `/cbica/projects/abcdfnets/scripts/FilesForAdam/`
   1. Next, run the [create_discovery_replication_set_siblings_removed.py](https://github.com/ashleychari/abcd_sex_pfn_replication/blob/main/discovery%20and%20replication%20sample%20setup%20scripts/create_discovery_replication_sets_siblings_removed.py) script to create the final discovery and replication sets with the removal of siblings.
 These samples are used in subsequent steps.